NotIsaacNewton/NotIsaacNewton/README.md

-@NoIsaacNewton belongs to Arian Dovald, a physics graduate student at Kansas State University.
+@NotIsaacNewton belongs to Arian Dovald, a physics graduate student at Kansas State University.

 On this profile you will find four pinned repositories: